How We Work

 The Questions You Can Answer Afterward

 Which workflows deserve attention?
 Which ideas are interesting but not ready?
 Which one should be built first?
 Who needs to own it?
+Should the customer implement, should Goose Group bring implementation, should economics be shared, or should the work stop for now?
 What needs governance before scale?
 What should the company stop doing because it is mostly theater?

 Typical shape: 4–8 weeks for a bounded workflow capability, with scope set by access, risk, and the number of users involved.

-A capability build turns one important slice of work into something people can actually use: a human-reviewed tool, pipeline, queue, assistant, dashboard, or workflow product that improves how the business operates.
+A capability build turns one important slice of work into something people can actually use.
+We usually begin inside a customer-owned workbench: real inputs, explicit judgment, reusable tools, and a human-reviewed output.

 The point is not to declare victory because software exists.
 The point is to create evidence: users can do the work better, leaders can see what is happening, and the company can decide what deserves more investment.